What is the Total Probability Rule?

 For example, the total probability of event A from the situation above can be found using the equation below:

 P(A) = P(A ∩ B) + P(A ∩ C)

 The Total Probability Rule and Decision Trees

 The decision tree is a simple and convenient method of visualizing problems with the total probability rule.
-The decision tree depicts all possible events in the sequence.
+The decision tree depicts all possible events in a sequence.
 Using the decision tree, you can quickly identify the relationships between the events and calculate the conditional probabilities.

 In order to understand how to utilize a decision tree for the calculation of the total probability, let’s consider the following example:

 You are a stock analyst following ABC Corp.
 You discovered that the company is planning to launch a new project that is likely to affect the company’s stock price.
-You identified the following probabilities:
+You have identified the following probabilities:

 - There is a 60% probability of launching a new project.